This blog post was originally published on the Engagex blog on February 22, 2021.

 To help agents succeed, we want to share our tools and information, including the training needed to implement this program.

-Many agents do not implement a customer insurance review program because the specifics of doing so may not be clear.
+Many agents do not implement a customer insurance review program because the specifics of doing so aren't straightforward.

 What do you do to prepare for a meeting?

-What do you actually say to your customers?
+What do you even say to your customers?

 How do you sell new policies once the customer has left the office?

-If this rings true for your agency at all, check out our FREE AgencyThrive program.
+If this rings true for you at all, check out our FREE AgencyThrive program.

 We've compiled videos and resources to teach you how to implement a successful Customer Insurance Review program in your agency.